mkdocstrings/griffe/docs/checking.md

 since this won't raise immediate errors like `TypeError`.
-The function expects a number of arguments, and the developer pass it this same number of arguments: the contract is fullfilled.
+The function expects a number of arguments, and the developer pass it this same number of arguments: the contract is fulfilled.
 But parameters very often have specific meaning, and changing their order will *silently lead* (no immediate error) to incorrect behavior, potentially making it difficult to detect, understand and fix the issue.
 That is why it is important to warn developers about such changes.